YdPater/bubblesort-vis/README.md

-# bubblesort-vis
+# Bubblesort vis
-Bubblesort visualisation in Javascript.
+Bubblesort visualisation in Javascript made with the P5 js library.

 # Small disclaimer
 I use the loop of the P5 draw function to visualise the "movements" of the algorithm.
 Because of this,